 Tomato Potato and Leek Gratin

-This potato tomato and leek gratin is made using TuttoRosso tomatoes.
+The potato tomato and leek gratin is made using TuttoRosso tomatoes.
 There is a difference in canned tomatoes.
 You should try them for yourself to find out.
 I think you’ll be pleasantly surprised.
 You definitely don’t have to worry about what’s in their cans.
 It’s quality all around.
-They pack their tomatoes in Non-BPA lined cans.
-They also use a special can liner to lock in the fresh tomato flavor!
+They pack their tomatoes in Non-BPA lined cans and use a special can liner to lock in the fresh tomato flavor!
 They d all of this because they know that when you don’t have to worry about what’s in the can, you are free to create the perfect meal!

 I’m kinda passionate about good ingredients.
 I happen to love TuttoRosso tomatoes and were using them long before this trip ; )